tobacco

 What Myths about Tobacco Exist?

 There are many common myths about tobacco.
-View the video below which discusses the 7 myths that are commonly associated with smoking .
+View the video from below from the CDC, which discusses the 7 myths that are commonly associated with smoking .

 Is Secondhand Smoke Harmful?